arvindshekar07/VehicalDetection/README.md

 ```
 These two array will be used for training in an later stage.
 On downloading the data needed for training
-there are two folder called vehicals and non-vehicals.I put both the dir on the same level as the ipytnb file .
+there are two folder called vehicals and non-vehicals.
-You can change this implentation accordingly

 ###Histogram of Oriented Gradients (HOG)
 As discussed earlier we get the HOG of an image based on color and spatial attributes and concatinate them both to get a
 good detection .
-With this the detection is more enforced.
+With this the detection is much better.

 Initially we convert the image to the color space of our interest .
 ```python